dmidlo/histdata.com-tools/README.md

 claim.

 `evaluate_modern_reference_reconstruction_certification()` covers all fifteen
-#449 gate groups plus the individual source-readiness and operations seams and
+#491 gate groups plus the individual portfolio, diagnostics, source-readiness,
+and operations seams and
 returns one bounded `ReconstructionCertificationDossierV2`.
 The dossier can be `incomplete`, `failed`, `ready-for-promotion`, or `certified`.
 `ready-for-promotion` is narrowly reserved for the state where every check has